 Announcement of winners

-The successful artwork submission will be announced during NAIDOC Week (5-12 July 2020).
+The successful artwork submission will be announced in the last week of August (24–30 August 2020).
 Winners will be contacted directly and also announced on this page as well as on NQPHN’s Facebook account.

 Certificate of participation